Code-Institute-Submissions/tag-project/readme.md

 This project uses:

-- HTML
+- HTML 5
 - CSS
-- Bootstrap (3.3.7)
+- Bootstrap (4.3.7)

 ## Testing

-This site was tested manually be me and another tester, to exclude bais, through multiple different devices to help ensure compatibility
+This site was tested manually be me and another tester, to exclude bais, through multiple different devices to help ensure compatibility.

 ## Deployment